What is crabs?

 If you have crabs, getting treated will lower your risk of transmitting crabs to your partner.
 Abstain from (avoid) sexual contact until you and your partner (s) have been examined, treated, and re-evaluated to make sure you get rid of them.
 You should also clean all bed linens, clothing, and furniture well with hot water.
-Anything that cannot be cleaned should be put in a sealed airtight plastic bag for one week to kill the crabs.
+Anything that cannot be cleaned should be put in a sealed airtight plastic bag for two weeks to kill the crabs.

 Can I still infect others if I don't have symptoms of crabs?

 Yes, if you haven't been treated, you can still infect others even if you don't have symptoms.

 How long do I have to wait to get tested for crabs?

 See a doctor or other healthcare professional once you start to show symptoms of crabs.
 We also suggest that you see a doctor if a partner tells you that they have it, even if you don't have symptoms.